We tread unto sand, unto rock, unto grass

 We leave marks on the landscape, whether we want to or not, whether we are consciously aware of it or not.
 We leave footprints, a track, a spoor.
 Too often scars, blemishes, stains.
 Fracking, or Hydraulic Fracturing, inevitably leaves marks on the landscape – on the surface, subterranean, in the air and in the water – all of them detrimental to the health and life of the people, animals and ecological system(s).
 Fracking has been banned in several countries, but are being considered for enormous areas of the Karoo to extract natural gas from the shale formations.
 Please support the Treasure the Karoo Action Group who is pivotal in the fight for the people, animals and water of the Karoo.

 This conceptual focus was the inspiration of my interactive performance & installation piece SAND(SPOOR], performed at the Arts Lounge during the National Arts Festival in Grahamstown.
-During my time in Grahamstown I saw the Industrial Karoo – Fear & Loss exhibition for the first time, in which artists take a stand against fracking, and Katie Barnard du Toit’s installation (photos in this review on Litnet) planted the seed for my own sand installations like Dirt is Good and Tread Upon.
+During my time in Grahamstown I saw the Industrial Karoo – Fear & Loss exhibition for the first time, in which artists take a stand against fracking, and Katie Barnard du Toit’s installation (photos in this review on Litnet) planted the seed for my own sand installations.